ibnvhasan/NetSec/docs/applied/week2/task3.md

 #### 4. Browsing `networksecurity.com`

 We can use one of our clients to visit the newly created HTTPS website.
 Open on `Internal-Client-2` which you added in the week 1 and edit the `/etc/hosts` file.
-We point the URL `neworksecurity.com` to our server (If you don’t have `Internal-Client-2`, add a new node to teh Corp LAN.
+We point the URL `neworksecurity.com` to our server (If you don't have `Internal-Client-2`, add a new node to teh Corp LAN.
 > **Do not use the exiting Internal-Client or Internal-Attacker nodes)**
 ```bash
 nano /etc/hosts